thejpster/website/content/blog/blog-2025-11-08/index.md

 (Side note: look at that keyboard for more than a few seconds, and you'll realise *it's really weird*)

 Step 1 is to boot the Install CD, which I do using a BlueSCSI.
 This formats the hard disk - but only if it recognises the make and model from its `disktab` file.
 This is an annoyance that seems common to early UNIX systems - SunOS 4 has a similar problem - but I was able to swap some drives around and put a 2GB Seagate ST11200N into the machine, which it seems happy with.
 You'd certainly have no chance with a more modern 9.1GB drive.
-Once the format is done, it lays down a very root filesystem, and reboots into it.
+Once the format is done, it lays down a very basic root filesystem, and reboots into it.

 Step 2 is the actual installation.
 I put the image onto the BlueSCSI (I'm using *HP-UX 9.07 Core OS B2826-13716*), and the installation picks it up and asks what packages I want to install.
 I pick *Select All Filesets on the Source Media*, because I've got plenty of disk space - I think a full install is only about 200 MiB.
 It takes about 20 minutes to copy the files over, and then we can set up the root password, hostname, IP address, DNS server, and so on.